K7NGhost/CalorieIntakeTracker/README.md

 The project is a calorie intake tracker.
 The calorie tracker will determine the calories of a food by user input (pictures).
 The system will detect the calories of the input using artificial intelegence and machine learning models.
-The front end will be built using react js.
-The backend will be built using Node.js.
-The database will be built using supabase or mongoDB.
+The front end will be built using react ts.
+The backend will be built using ASP.NET.
+The database will be built using supabase.